Proper Disposal of Medications

 Over the counter and prescription medicines can contain hazardous substances that may threaten human health and the environment if disposed of improperly.

-The age-old method of disposing medications down the drain or toilet will also cause these hazardous materials to end up back in the environment or in the river.
+The age-old method of disposing of medications down the drain or toilet will also cause these hazardous materials to end up back in the environment or in the river.

 A recent study by the United States Geological Survey found that 80 percent of our streams are contaminated with prescription drugs, including steroids and hormones.
 A great deal of that percentage comes from people taking medications and then naturally passing them through their bodies.